Updated: Apr 17, 2025

 There is a minimum threshold of 100 cookie ID's on each remarketing list before a campaign can become active.

 If your aim is raise brand awareness then you can create ads that achieve exactly that by displaying your brand to visitors over a period of days, weeks or months.
-And as remarketing is part of Google AdWords you will be able to track outcomes through normal conversion tracking.
+And as remarketing is part of Google Ads (AdWords) you will be able to track outcomes through normal conversion tracking.

-If you would like to find out more about whether remarketing is an appropriate tactic to add to your online advertising strategy then please contact us on 0800 ADHESION (234 374).
+If you would like to find out more about whether remarketing is an appropriate tactic to add to your online advertising strategy then please contact us for an expert consultation.

 If you’d like to know more about Facebook advertising in general, check out Adhesion’s Does Facebook Advertising Work and Google AdWords vs Facebook Advertising blog articles, or contact us for more information.